snyk-workshops/AI-JavaCoffeeShop/workshop/takeacookie/hint6.md

 # Hint 6

-The database is open and accessible via http://localhost:8081/hs-console and the default password is .... empty :(
+The database is open and accessible via http://localhost:8081/h2-console and the default password is .... empty :(

+Or log in as an Admin :), that works as well.

 Choose a product and replace the productname with
 ```javascript